-BCDSS and BHSB maintain an Intergovernmental Agreement wherein BHSB provides the initial mental health assessment on every child entering foster care regardless of age or living arrangement.
+BCDSS and BHSB maintain an Intergovernmental Agreement wherein BHSB provides the initial mental health assessment for every child entering foster care regardless of age or living arrangement.
 BHSB contracts with Associated Catholic Charities to provide this service to BCDSS.
 Associated Catholic Charities' licensed social workers meet with each child face to face.
 Assessments include the use of valid and reliable screening/assessment tools and are completed within 30 days of entry into care.
-As part of their assessment, social workers also speak with current mental health providers, when applicable, and review any psychiatric records available.
+As part of their assessment, social workers also speak with current mental health providers, when applicable, and review any psychiatric records available

 A copy of the full assessment goes into the state database.
-Due to HIPPA constraints, MATCH is unable to send the entire initial mental health assessment directly to the youth's primary care physician.
-Furthermore, the youth's primary care provider receives a copy of the
+Due to HIPAA constraints, MATCH is unable to send the entire initial mental health assessment directly to the youth's primary care physician.
+However, the youth's primary care provider receives a copy of the Comprehensive Health Assessment, which includes a summary of the initial mental health assessment and recommendations